Teachers, Authors, Speakers, Writers And Experts!

 …whatever stage you are up to with your blogging and information marketing business, I can help.

 The community is made up of people at different levels of progress.
-Some are still figuring out what topic to focus on, others are building their technology infrastructure like their blog and landing page, some are focusing on traffic, conversion or product creation.
+Some are still figuring out what topic to focus on, others are building their technology infrastructures like their blog and landing page, some are focusing on traffic, conversion or product creation.

 The one binding ingredient is that everyone is there to help and support each other.

-At the end of this month, August 2014, I am doubling the price of EJ Insider membership.
 If you sign up now, you lock in the charter group price for the life of your membership.
 Here is the link –

 Beyond the community interaction, I also have many resources coming to members, including 50% off my courses, access to some members-only training programs, the option to join me on all my live members-only coaching calls, plus preview interviews not released anywhere else and other special training content.